LoudDinosaur/Travel-Connect/README.md

 # Travel-Connect

 TravelConnect is a C++ based travel management system designed to streamline cab and hotel bookings.
-This project leverages Object-Oriented Programming (OOP) principles and file handling to deliver a robust and efficient system for managing travel-related services.
+This project leverages Object-Oriented Programming (OOPs) principles and file handling to deliver a robust and efficient system for managing travel-related services.

 Features
 •	Cab Booking: Easily book cabs for your travel needs.